Click here to view and discuss this page in DocCommentXchange. In the future, you will be sent there automatically.

 Write a download_cursor script to select the new values assigned to each user and download them to the remote database.
-See Implementing timestamp-based downloads.
+See Timestamp-based downloads.

 Modify the application that uses the remote database so that when a user inserts a new row, the application uses one of the values from the pool.
 The application must then delete that value from the pool so it is not used a second time.